 There was the belief among Christians at the time, that when the second coming arrived, the closer they were to the saints, the quicker they would go to heaven, so it was very popular to be buried as close as possible to the tombs of known saints at the time.

 What’s the Difference?

-As you can see, there are quite a few similarities that both catacomb sites share.
+The biggest difference is age- The Paris Catacombs became burial sites in the 17th century whereas the Roman Catacombs are dating back to Ancient Roman Times.
 Both were put to use in the 17th century with their main purpose to be vessels for those who are buried within.
 Which brings me to the most important difference between the two; who is buried in each?

-The Rome Catacombs are a bit more sacred they were constructed to be a Christian Catholic burial site.
 Unlike the Paris Catacombs, the Rome Catacombs are religious sites.
 If you plan to visit, both men and women must be wearing clothing that covers their knees and shoulders.
-Aside from the Domitilla Catacombs, the site is also divided into five chapels called the “Capuchin Crypts”.

 The Rome Catacombs also includes the Domitilla Catacombs, which are an elaborate maze of underground tunnels stretching for miles just 15 minutes outside of Rome.
 Similar to the Paris Catacombs, The Domitilla Catacombs were constructed because there was also a shortage in burial space in Rome.
 Although, the Domitilla Catacombs only hold about 150,000 remains and bodies.

 While the Domitilla Catacomb has the second-century fresco ‘The Last Supper’ living in it; the labyrinths of the Paris Catacombs are actually covered with graffiti and the infamous artists are known as, ‘The Underground Art Rebels’.
 However, both underground graves are adorned with bones, inscriptions, artworks, artifacts and beautiful architecture that pay homage to those who are buried in these underground vessels.